ddemonstrate/ddemonstrate.org/README.md

 ## Smart Contracts

 Code will be commited under the contracts repository.
+Testnet key `tragic near rocket across biology shop push dragon jazz detail differ say`

 ## Contact
 We can be reached at securely at `ddemonstrate@protonmail.com` usig PGP encrypted email.